mitchellshargreaves/AI-With-Deep-Learning/slides/hpc_ai.md

 Usually:

-* Shared filesystem (you don't need to copy you files between nodes)
+* Shared file system (you don't need to copy you files between nodes)
 * Shared Money (pool resources to buy more nodes, but you have to share them)
 * Scheduler (takes care of making sure everyone gets a turn)